Outdoor plants

 The Leyland cypress (Cupressocyparis leylandii) is a hybrid between the cypress plants Cupressus macrocarpa and Chamaecyparis nootkatensis.
 The result is a strong-growing plant, capable of gaining a foot and a half in height per year, which differs from the usual cypress hedges.
 This plant is widely used for enclosed gardens and outdoor areas such as patios, to avoid prying eyes from neighbors.

 Cypress can also be kept as a potted plant, but it is better in a bed if you want to create a hedgerow.
 It is undemanding to the soil and is resistant to both the salinity of coastal areas and severe cold, making it suitable for keeping outside during winter.
+Besides providing privacy, the Leyland cypress can serve as a windbreak, protecting other plants and structures from harsh winter winds.

 Winter Outdoor Plants for Pots - Leyland Cypress